Follicle-stimulating Hormone (FSH)

 Low levels are consistent with pituitary or hypothalamic disorders.
 See the article on Pituitary Disorders for more information.

-High levels of FSH and LH with the development of secondary sexual characteristics at an unusually young age are an indication of precocious puberty.
+Higher levels of FSH and LH than expected for age plus the development of secondary sexual characteristics at an unusually young age are an indication of early puberty.
 This is much more common in girls than in boys.
 This premature development is usually due to a problem with the central nervous system and can have a few different underlying causes.
 Examples include:

 - Central nervous system tumor